Are Penny Stocks Worth It In 2023?

 A penny stock represents the stock of a company that trades for less than $5 per share.
 Many penny stocks are available to buy, and you can find them trading on major exchanges like the NYSE and Nasdaq.
 You can also buy penny stocks trading “over-the-counter” or “on the OTC,” a lower-tier exchange.

 Since penny stocks trade at very low prices, the companies they represent are usually smaller in size.
 However, this isn’t always the case.
 If you look at Ambev (NYSE: ABEV) or Southwestern Energy (NYSE: SWN), for instance, the companies themselves are not that small.
-In fact, both hold market capitalizations of more than $3 billion.

 The main attractions to penny stocks include a few things: